 Georgia History & Genealogy Room

-Our wonderful Georgia History Room will only be open 13 hours, Fridays from 10:00-5:00 and Saturdays from 10:00-3:00.
+Our wonderful Georgia History Room will only be open 13 hours, Thursdays from 10:00 a.m.-7:00 p.m. and Fridays from 10:00 a.m.-2:00 p.m.
 During these times the room will have someone here to assist you as much as possible.
-The room will be locked the other 17 hours.
+Other days and times by appointment.

 The shortage of hours the room will be open will greatly restrict the ability to respond to special requests.
 These requests will have to be by mail or e-mail, NOT by phone.
 Your patience will be appreciated while your request is handled.